 Who is J’raxis 270145?

-J’raxis 270145 (IPA: [d͡ʒʌʔ.'ɹ̠æk.sɪs], juh-RAK-sis) is an IT professional and liberty activist from Grafton, New Hampshire.
+J’raxis 270145 (IPA: [d͡ʒʌʔ.'ɹ̠æk.sɪs], juh-RAK-sis) is a liberty activist and IT professional from Grafton, New Hampshire.
 You can contact him at jraxis_NOSPAM@NOSPAM_jraxis.com.
 You can also find him on the DALnet IRC network in #, typically under the nick J^raxis or J_raxis.
 His PGP key is 0xBF9B0F53.
 Copies can also be found at the MIT and Ubuntu keyservers.

 J’raxis is a libertarian, an eleutherian, a voluntaryist, and an anarcho-capitalist: A liberal in the classical, and proper, meaning of the word.
 He is a secular humanist, and believes that human behavior and morality ought to be guided by the Non-Aggression Principle.
 His personal motto is “Quod vis fac.”
 As a participant in the Free State Project, he moved to New Hampshire from Massachusetts in 2007 after the enactment of Romneycare, the predecessor to Obamacare.

-Someday, J’raxis·Org will host some open source software that J’raxis has developed.
+Someday, J’raxis·Org will host some free software that J’raxis has developed.

 Other Iraxian domains